newfold-labs/wp-module-ecommerce/README.md

 ## Critical Paths

-1. Ecommerce Module should display, `Home` page with live `site preview` for both Live & Coming Soon mode same as what customers would see for WordPress site.
-2. If currently WordPress site is in coming soon mode, WordPress administrator should see visit site/ store CTA and also a button to Launch or go live under `Ready to go live` section.
-3. `Store` page should give a brief overview of recent customer activity on store.
-It also has a section to setup `Ecommerce features` with purchase/enable/manage YITH extended plugins.
+* `Store` page should give a brief overview of `recent customer activity` on Ecommerce website.
+* `Store` page displays section to setup `Ecommerce features` where users can purchase/enable/manage YITH extended plugins.
+* It is required to install & activate `WooCommerce` plugin for below plugins to work,
+  1. `YITH PayPal Payment` plugin for - facilitating payments via PayPal,
+  2. `WonderCart`plugin for - creating sales & promotional campaigns,
+  3. `YITH Stripe Payments` plugin for - facilitating payments via Stripe
+  4. `Ecomdash` plugin for - managing marketplace and ecommerce website sales.
+* `Home` page should display warnings `enabled but not effective, requires WooCommerce in order to work.` for above YITH plugins, incase WooCommerce isn't setup.
-4. YITH PayPal Payment, WonderCart, YITH Stripe Payments and Ecomdash plugins require WooCommerce to be installed and activated.
-If WooCommerce isn't setup, `Store` tab should ask customers to first Install & activate WooCommerce. `Home` should display warnings for the same.
+* If `WooCommerce` plugin isn't setup, `Store` tab should ask users to first install & activate `WooCommerce` till then all the sub-menu options under `Store` menu should be disabled.
-5. `Products & Services` tab should provide customers access to purchase services offered by YITH extended plugins like: YITH Booking and Appointment for WooCommerce and YITH WooCommerce Gift Cards.
+* `Products & Services` tab should provide customers access to purchase services offered by YITH extended plugins like: YITH Booking and Appointment for WooCommerce and YITH WooCommerce Gift Cards.
-6. `Sales & Promotions` submenu allows customers to install `WonderCart` plugin if it is not already installed & activated.
+* `Sales & Promotions` submenu allows customers to install `WonderCart` plugin if it is not already installed & activated.
 Once `WonderCart` is activated it offers option to setup different promotional campaigns.
-7. `Payments` tab facilitates Customers to connect their accounts to receive payments via popular online payment options like PayPal, Stripe and RazorPay.
-Customers can also choose to accept offline payment via options like: check payments, bank transfers & C.O.D
+* `Payments` tab facilitates Customers to connect their accounts to receive payments via popular online payment options like PayPal, Stripe and RazorPay.
+Customers can also choose to accept offline payment via options like: check payments, bank transfers & C.O.D.
-8. `Store details` tab facilitates setup of `Shippo` third party shipping software for e-commerce businesses.
+* `Store details` tab facilitates setup of `Shippo` third party shipping software for e-commerce businesses.

 ## Installation